See How Much Ad Spend You’re Losing to Invalid Traffic

 • Unique FTD behaviour for gaming

-• Preventing replayed postbacks
+• Prevention of replayed postbacks

 Without this foundation, payouts and optimisation become unreliable.

-This ensures affiliates are rewarded only for genuine incremental contribution.
 Marketers who want a deeper look at how deterministic rules create the foundation for anomaly detection and smarter models can explore Affiliate Fraud Detection: From Rule-Based Checks to Machine Learning.

 Why real time prevention beats post conversion auditing

-Post-conversion audits cannot keep up with modern automation.
 Real-time validation blocks invalid activity before it enters reporting, attribution, or partner payouts.
-It also preserves trust among high quality affiliates, who rely on transparent and accurate compensation.
+It also preserves trust among high quality affiliates.

 What Marketers Should Prioritise in 2026